karmab/kcli/docs/index.rst

 confpool with baremetal_hosts information
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To create a confpool with 3 ips, use the following
+To create a confpool with 2 baremetal hosts, use the following

 ::